ujwalap801/API/Readme.md

 2.POST

 Purpose: To send data to the server and create a new resource.
+Used to POST something(for create/Write/Update)
+Data sent via request body(any type of data)

 Example: Creating a new user.
 Usage:
 POST /users